dipeshm01/NederlandseTaal/knm/Nederland-2.md

 #### Geboorte

 Als mensen een baby krijgen, sturen ze een geboortekaartje naar hun familie en naar bekenden.
 Heb je een beboortekaartje gekregen?
 Dan kun je een kaart terugsturen: 'Gefeliciteerd met jullie zoon/dochter!'
 Je kunt ook op kraambezoek gaan.
 Je moet dan eerst een afspraak maken.
 Het is leuk om een cadeautje mee te nemen voor het kind of de moeder.
-Je eet vaak beschuit met roze of blauwe muisjes.
+Je eet vaak **beschuit met roze of blauwe muisjes**.
 >
 > When people have a baby, they send birth announcements to their families and acquaintances.
 Did you receive a drill card?
 Then you can return a card: "Congratulations with your son / daughter!"
 You can also go on a maternity visit.
 You must first make an appointment.
 It is nice to bring a present for the child or the mother.
 You often eat rusks with pink or blue mice.
 >
 #### Overlijden

-rouwkaart
+Als iemand overleden is, stuurt de familie een rouwkaart.
+Daar staat op wie er is overleden.
+En wanneer de begrafenis of crematie is.
+Als je een rouwkaart krijgt, kun je een kaartje terugsturen.
+Je kunt ook naar de begrafenis of crematie gaan.
+Mensen vertellen iets over de dode.
+En je luistert soms naar muziek.
+Je geeft de familie een hand en zegt: 'Gecondoleerd'.
+>
+> When someone dies, the family sends a funeral card.
+It says who died.
+And when the funeral or cremation is.
+If you receive a mourning card, you can return a card.
+You can also go to the funeral or cremation.
+People tell something about the dead.
+And sometimes you listen to music.
+You shake hands with the family and say, "My condolences."
+>

 ### Vrije Tijd
 - Veel mensen doen in hun vrije tijd dingen samen met anderen.